The Xumo Stream Box is a new, easier way to stream both live TV and On Demand content. Get a FREE Xumo Stream Box for a year right now.

-There’s a lot of talk right now about if buying cable TV in 2022 is worth it.
-The top cable TV providers near you prove that it could be with the right package deal.
+There’s a lot of talk right now about if buying cable TV in 2023 is worth it.
+The top cable TV providers near you prove that it could be.

 Everyone needs something different.
 Our top recommended TV providers of Spectrum and Optimum have different features that adhere to different needs.
 By looking at the factors of contracts, pricing, fees and channels, we determined what our cable TV providers are best known for.
 Both Suddenlink and Optimum do not have a standalone TV service (you can only order in a bundle), but this is actually a good thing.
 Bundles can save people a lot of time and, most importantly, money.

 Get started by checking availability in your area.

 |Optimum||Optimum Select TV + Optimum Internet 300||$145.00/mo.||290+||Up to 300 Mbps|

 |Spectrum||Spectrum TV Select Signature + Internet||$109.98/mo.||150+||Up to 300 Mbps|

 |Cox||Go Even Faster + Contour TV Preferred||$188.99/mo.||140+||Up to 500 Mbps|

 What you can get when you buy cable TV

 Bundles are the best way to go when you buy cable TV.
 Usually, when you buy internet service, buying a TV service in addition to it will save you money on your monthly bill.
 The best TV + Internet deals will give you free stuff like installation, equipment gift cards and subscriptions to other services like HBO.
 Speaking of HBO, premium channel add-ons are always available for those who have a plan where they are not included.

 Spectrum offers deals like a $500 contract buyout program when you switch from another provider.
 And with your TV service, you can access the free Spectrum TV App where you can watch all the TV you want, wherever you are.
 There is also free On Demand and free HD that comes with your service.